mrchewyspree/hiring_Battery_Eng_Challenge/README.md

 1. Import the .csv file from the folder.
 This file consists of initial characterization batterie( Tests performed from 100% to 0%). what is the capacity of the batterie?
 2. Analyse the data in detail and extract the parameters of li ion cell equivalant circuit model(ECM).
 (Assume a 2nd order equivalant circuit model).
 Hint: try to use current interruption technique to extract the parameters.
-3. Extract ocv values of the cell w.r.t SoC and plot the curve.
+ - Extract ocv values of the cell w.r.t SoC and plot the curve.
-4. Extract other cell parameters and plot them w.r.t the SoC. hint: You can use any non linear optimization methods to parametrize the ECM model. i.e. scipy library, curve_fit etc.
+ - Find the other cell parameters and plot them w.r.t the SoC. hint: You can use any non linear optimization methods to parametrize the ECM model. i.e. scipy library, curve_fit etc.
-5. Plot w.r.t time V_actual & V_simulated after building the model with the extracted parameters.
+5. Plot w.r.t time V_actual(mesurement from the csv file) & V_simulated (voltage response to the current from the csv file) after building the model with the extracted parameters.
 6. Plot error with respect to time
 7. Plot the error distribution.